-Summer is quietly passing by, and I’m trying to soak up every last bit of the season that I can.
-The late golden hour sun during my evening social distanced walks, the candy sweet tomatoes that have found their way into almost every meal of my day, the lakeside breeze and saltwater, and for me, the juicy summer mangoes that I’ve started hoarding to freeze for when the season ends.
+Like many, summer is my favorite season, and every year, I try to soak it up as best I can.
+The late golden hour sun during my evening walks, the candy-sweet tomatoes that have found their way into almost every meal, the lakeside breeze, and for me, the juicy summer mango slices that I’m snacking on and tucking into every dessert any chance I get.

 When most people order a lassi at an Indian restaurant, they’re usually thinking of the sweet mango lassi that is almost reminiscent of a milkshake.
 It’s sweet and cooling flavor is perfect for sipping between big bites of spice filled bowls of sabzi and daal.
 There is also a salty lassi that is more of a yogurt based drink that leans savory with swirls of spices like black salt and pepper.